 Best place for a first date?
 Viewing platforms of Mijas of course… Sharing this fantastic experience will be the moment to remember and unite.
 Here I fall in love with Mijas

-My favourite shop: I adore handcraft shops of Mijas – they are more like museums where every item produced by local talented artists and displayed with great taste and love.
-It is impossible not to buy some of these treasures that will remind of your happy time in Mijas.
+My favourite shop: I adore handcraft shops in Mijas – they are more like museums where every item produced by local talented artists and displayed with great taste and love.

 Taxi or other local transport: Mijas is very easy to reach by car (only 5 mins drive up the hill from A7 in Fuengirola), by taxi or by bus from the main bus station in Fuengirola.
 Great parking space by the Town Hall of Mijas for only 1 euro per day.